Your Guide to Potholes: Driving Safety Tips

 During my commute to work, I inevitably drive over more than 10 potholes each way.
 While a few of them are small, most of them are quite large and create for a very bumpy and uncomfortable ride to work.

-So if you live in a city with lots of potholes, here are a few driving safety tips:
+If you live in a city with lots of potholes, here are a few safety tips from Weather.com:

-- If you can’t avoid a pothole, slow down.
-But don’t break directly over a pothole which can actually cause more damage
+- If you can’t avoid a pothole, slow down before you hit it.
+But don’t brake directly over a pothole, which can actually cause more damage.

-- Don’t drive over a puddle of water because it might be a particularly deep pothole in hiding
+- Use caution when driving over a puddle of water because it might be a particularly deep pothole in hiding.

 After a little research, I found out that potholes can cause serious damage to my car, even if they are small.
 While I always figured running over a large pothole would be bad for my tires, little did I know that some potholes can have as much impact on your car as a 35 mph car crash.

-TIP: If you encounter a pothole, you should report it to your state’s Department of Transportation.
-In some cases, your state or county may actually reimburse you for some of the repair costs.
+TIP: If you encounter a pothole, you should report it to your city, county or state transportation authorities.
+In some cases, your state, county or city may actually reimburse you for some of the repair costs.

 Want to protect your car?
 Get an auto insurance quote now.